Alejogb1/job-board/blog-data/why-am-i-getting-an-unresolved-import-error-with-spcore.md

 id: "why-am-i-getting-an-unresolved-import-error-with-spcore"
 ---

-Alright, let's tackle this "unresolved import" issue you're encountering with `sp_core`.
+, "unresolved import" issue you're encountering with `sp_core`.
 It’s a frustration I've certainly felt myself, back in the days of heavy substrate experimentation, and it often boils down to a few core reasons.
 Having spent countless hours wrestling (oops, almost slipped there!) with similar dependency puzzles, I've come to appreciate how meticulous the setup needs to be.

 Essentially, when you see that "unresolved import" error specifically related to `sp_core`, it signals that your project’s build system—whether it’s cargo, or something else—can't locate the necessary code definitions or binaries for the `sp_core` crate.
 This crate is part of the substrate ecosystem and provides essential, low-level building blocks for runtime development, so its absence is quite fundamental.
 It's not something you can simply ignore; it's like trying to build a car without an engine.